A protein-packed recipe that removes the need to spend time cooking first thing in the morning.

 Having an easy to grab-and-go breakfast means you don’t have to rely on willpower, don’t have to rush to find something to eat, and maybe most importantly, you won’t sweat starting your day in a frustrating way.

-This easy eggs recipe, created by Born Fitness meal prep specialist Liv Langdon, founder of Liv Lang & Prosper, offers two very good reasons to dig in: it tastes awesome and you don’t have to make it in the morning.
+This easy eggs recipe, created by Born Fitness meal prep specialist Liv Langdon, founder of Liv Out Loud, offers two very good reasons to dig in: it tastes awesome and you don’t have to make it in the morning.
 Prep these at any time, and you can eat them cold or pop them in the microwave and they’re good to go.

 This small adjust provides a simpler equation for better results: Little prep + protein-packed + added vegetables = a convenient breakfast anyone can enjoy.